Salsheddi/Mech-bot/README.md

 The initial version of Mech-Bot will focus on diagnosing common car problems and providing maintenance tips.
 The chatbot will use a database of car repair manuals, which will be collected in PDF format.
 These manuals will serve as the primary source of information for Mech-Bot, enabling it to provide detailed and accurate responses to user queries.

+# Mech-Bot Developer's Tutorial

+Welcome to the Mech-Bot Developer's Tutorial!
+This guide will walk you through setting up, running, and customizing the Mech-Bot project, a car mechanic assistant chatbot powered by LLaMA models.

+## prerequisites

+Before you start, make sure you have the following:

+- Python 3.8+
+- Jupyter Notebook (or Google Colab for running the notebook in the cloud)

+- PyTorch (with GPU support if available)

+- Hugging Face Transformers library
+Gradio for the chat interface

+- WandB (Weights and Biases) API key for monitoring and logging

+- Togather AI account to obtain an API key for using its services

+- Google Colab to run the notebook in a cloud environment

+Ensure you have access to these resources to develop and run Mech-Bot smoothly.